byishimo1234-glitch/alu-shell/loops_conditions_and_parsing/README.md

-File that Write a Bash script that displays the content of the file /etc/passwd.
+File that Write a Bash script that displays the content of the file /etc/passwd, using the while loop + IFS.